The Mueller report was just released. Read it here.

-The Justice Department on Thursday released a redacted copy of special counsel Robert Mueller’s report, revealing some results of the nearly two year investigation into the Trump campaign’s contacts with Russia.
+The Justice Department on Thursday released a redacted copy of special counsel Robert Mueller’s report, revealing some results of the nearly two-year investigation into the Trump campaign’s contacts with Russia.

 Mueller completed his report last month, but the release was delayed while the Justice Department redacted what Attorney General William Barr said were several types of sensitive information in the report.
 In a March 24 letter to Congress, Barr summarized what he called the “principal conclusions” of the nearly 400-page report.
 Barr quoted part of a sentence in the report in which Mueller concluded that the “investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”
 Barr made similar comments in a press conference Thursday morning before the release of the redacted report.